campfireunion/docs/docs/2023.2/studio/how-tos/watching-content/watching-a-post.md

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_13-4_3.mp4

 > **Note**: Creators can let you put your own spin on their content.
 If you're inspired by something you've watched, try remixing!
-Learn [[:how to remix a post]].
+Learn [[> Motion and scene capture / how to remix a post]].

 ---